lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

   | PHY     +-------+ PHY   | PHY   +------+ PHY     +->+
   +---------+       +---------------+      +---------+  |
              C-Uu/                    S1-U             SGi
     Dev-UE               RGW-eNB             NGW-CSGN
+            Radio Link

 ~~~~~~
 {: #Fig-ProtocolArchi3 title='SCHC over the Radio link'}

-## SCHC over No-Access Stratum (NAS)
+## Use of SCHC over the No-Access Stratum (NAS)
 The NGW-MME conveys mainly control signaling between the Dev-UE and the cellular network [TGPP24301].
 The network transports this traffic on top of the radio link.

 This kind of flow supports data transmissions to reduce the overhead when transmitting infrequent small quantities of data.
 This transmission is known as Data over No-Access Stratum (DoNAS) or Control Plane CIoT EPS optimization.
-In DoNAS, the Dev-UE uses the pre-established security and piggyback small uplink data into the initial uplink message and uses an additional message to receive downlink small data response.
+In DoNAS, the Dev-UE uses the pre-established security and can piggyback small uplink data into the initial uplink message and uses an additional message to receive a downlink small data response.

 The NGW-MME performs the data encryption from the network side in a DoNAS PDU.
 Depending on the data type signaled indication (IP or non-IP data), the network allocates an IP address or establishes a direct forwarding path.
 DoNAS is regulated under rate control upon previous agreement, meaning that a maximum number of bits per unit of time is agreed upon per device subscription beforehand and configured in the device.